-In 1987, the World Bank, with funding from the government of Japan, established the World Bank Graduate Scholarship Program, now known as JJ/WBGSP.
-The GRIPS Public Finance Program is one of the Partnership Programs that have been supported by the JJ/WBGSP since 1997.
-Each year, the program awards scholarships to four individuals from the World Bank's Part 2 member countries (eligible to borrow) to undertake graduate studies at GRIPS.
+In 1987, the World Bank, with funding from the government of Japan, established the World Bank Graduate Scholarship Program, now known as JJ/WBGSP, and the Tax Course of GRIPS Public Finance Program has been supported by it ever since.
+Currently, our program is one of the Participating Programs of JJ/WBGSP.
+Each year, the program awards scholarships up to five individuals from certain developing countries to undertake graduate studies at GRIPS.
 Although the number of admissions is limited, the program may also admit students who obtain another source of funding (i.e other than the JJ/WBGSP scholarship), including scholarships provided by the student's home country.